-Service Interval: Yearly-Change the spark plug(s).
+Service Interval: Every 500 hours-Replace the spark plug(s).

 Ensure that the air gap between the center and side electrodes is correct before installing the spark plug.
 Use a spark plug wrench for removing and installing the spark plug and a gapping tool or feeler gauge to check and adjust the air gap.
 Install a new spark plug if necessary.